 In all our travels to National Parks to see the locations popularized on social media, the biggest discoveries have been what is outside the park.

-For every National Park preserving epic scenery at the federal level, there are countless smaller parks at the state level.
+For every National Park preserving epic scenery at the federal level, there are countless smaller parks and forest land all around.
 These hold some incredible treasures, if you’re willing to look!

 For example, one of our favorite spots ever is a state park in a remote part of Virginia.
 If you saw this in person you’d think it’s Black Balsam Knob in North Carolina (an incredibly crowded place these days).
 But instead, it’s someplace you’d have a good chance having all to yourself.